jpjpjp/lunchmoney-python-utils/README.md

   ```
 This script will fetch all the all the transactions in the specified data range, ignoring pending transactions and any parents of split transactions.
 It will sort the transactions by `account_display_name` and then attempt to identify any transactions with the same account, amount, and a date within a LOOKBACK_LM_DUP_DAYS window.

 When it finds multiple transactions that meet this criteria they are presented to the user, who is asked to interactively identify if one is a duplicate or if all the transactions are valid.
-If a duplciate is identified it is **marked for deletion**.
-If the transactions are verfied as non duplicate, they are updated with the "Not-Duplicate" tag to prevent triggering this process in the future.
+If a duplicate is identified it is **marked for deletion**.
+If the transactions are verified as non duplicate, they are updated with the "Not-Duplicate" tag to prevent triggering this process in the future.
 The user also has an opportunity to update the Payee or Notes field with more details explaining the difference between the two.

 **Note on Deletion** Currently, the Lunchmoney API does not provide an interface for deleting transactions, so transactions marked for deletion are tagged with tag named: "Duplicate".
-After the script completes it will write any transactions tagged as a duplicate to the ouptut directory.
+After the script completes it will write any transactions tagged as a duplicate to the output directory.

 After the script runs, the user can filter for transactions with the "Duplicate" tag and delete them.

+## update_payees

+Transactions imported by Plaid often populate the `payee` field with something that is really a "payee method" in my mind.
+Examples of this might be "venmo", or "CHECK XXX".
+When I first started using Lunch Money I left these fields alone and added info about who the payment actually was for in the `notes` field.
+Later I realized that Lunch Money gives me the ability to see payments by "merchant" (which is really Payee), and I realized that I wished I had updated the payee field.

+This script will identify payees that match a particular string and will swap the `payee` and `notes` fields, prepending the old payee with  "Paid via: :.

+### Script Configuration

+Set the following in [./config/lunchmoney-config.py](./config/lunchmoney_config.py)
+  - PAYEE_SEARCH_STRING - this is the string that will be at the beginning of the `payee` field, ie: "Venmo"
+  - PAYEE_TERMINATOR - this will terminate the data that is taken out of the notes field.
+If not set, the entire payee field will be moved to the notes field
+  - EMPTY_PAYEE_STRING - if there is no date in the notes field and no date in the payee field after the PAYEE_TERMINATOR, this string will be put in the payee field, ie.

+Here are some examples of how this might work.

+Configuration 1:
+  - PAYEE_SEARCH_STRING="Venmo"
+  - PAYEE_TERMINATOR = "-"
+  - EMPTY_PAYEE_STRING = "???"

+    - Transaction 1:
+      - Original Payee: "Venmo"
+      - Original Notes" "Pizza with Jane"
+      - New Payee: "Pizza with Jane"
+      - New Notes: "Paid via Venmo"
+    - Transaction 2:
+      - Original Payee: "Venmo - John for Gas for Road trip"
+      - Original Notes: ""
+      - New Payee: "John for Gas for Road Trip"
+      - New Notes: "Paid via Venmo -"

 ## prep_categories.py and create_category_groups.py